KVIL: Adult Contemporary

 The owners of KVIL-AM-FM from 1968 through 1973 were Highland Park socialites James B. Francis, Robert D. Hanna and John Ryman.
 In early 1969, KVIL starting broadcasting under the new management and spent several weeks broadcasting only music.
 There were no commercials except brief announcements by Dallas radio veteran Ron Chapman, telling listeners what was in store.
 This time, it happened as planned.
 Chapman's fame in Dallas radio, along with the increasing popularity of FM stereo, brought the station to prominence.
 In 1973, KVIL-AM-FM were sold to Fairbanks Broadcasting and Chapman stayed on as morning DJ.
 KVIL hired Mike Selden from KLIF and installed Bill Gardner and Jack Schell in middays.
 This dynamic lineup was coupled with programming insights from consultant George Johns, upper management direction from Jim Hilliard and Chapman's panache for marketing and promotion started KVIL's steady climb in the ratings.

 KVIL instituted a music format that was unique for its time, a cross between Top 40 and MOR which would later be termed "Adult Contemporary."
 The station was meant to appeal to adult listeners who had grown up with KLIF by projecting the same type of "showmanship" typical of Top 40 stations, but with music that was not as teen-oriented as contemporary stations played.
 KVIL-AM-FM first finished in Dallas–Fort Worth's top 10 Arbitron ratings in 1974, the year after Arbitron combined Dallas and Fort Worth into a single market.
 It topped the ratings for the first time in the fall of 1976, with Chapman (and his cast of supporting players) in the morning, Larry Dixon and Bruce Buchanan (Jim Edwards) in mid-days, and Mike Selden in afternoon drivetime.

 For many years during the 1970s and 1980s, KVIL-AM-FM was the top station in the market.
-It aired 90 minutes of its morning show on KXTX-TV for a week in May every year, to show extravagant stunts such as a camel race in the African desert.
+KVIL aired 90 minutes of its morning show on KXTX-TV for a week in May every year, to show extravagant stunts such as a camel race in the African desert.
+During the early-1980s, KVIL was once considered as the "default" mainstream hit music station in the Dallas market (due to KEGL's lean towards AOR) until the launch of CHR outlet KAFM in early 1983.
 During the 1990s, it spent several years as the flagship station for the Dallas Cowboys, an unusual arrangement for an FM station in that era.